Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 Determining Number of Integrations

-We plan to observe GJ 436 for enough time to allow for sufficient detector settling time (currently estimated to be ~30 minutes), and to observe the secondary eclipse and twice the eclipse duration before and after the secondary eclipse to reduce photon noise (see JWST Time-Series Observations Noise Sources).
-We also allow for some margin if the observations do not start exactly when expected or if the secondary eclipse occurs at a slightly different time than predicted.
+The plan is to observe GJ 436 for enough time to allow for sufficient detector settling time (currently estimated to be ~30 minutes), and to observe the secondary eclipse and twice the eclipse duration before and after the secondary eclipse to reduce photon noise (see JWST Time-Series Observations Noise Sources).
+Also allow for some margin if the observations do not start exactly when expected or if the secondary eclipse occurs at a slightly different time than predicted.

-From inputting 5 Groups into the Astronomer's Proposal Tool, with the RAPID Readout Pattern and SUBGRISM64 Subarray, we find that 1 integration corresponds to 2.049 seconds for the observation in the F332W2 filter.
-We thus need 8381 integrations to cover the exposure window with this filter.
+From inputting 5 Groups into the Astronomer's Proposal Tool, with the RAPID Readout Pattern and SUBGRISM64 Subarray, you will find that one integration corresponds to 2.049 seconds for the observation in the F332W2 filter.
+You thus need 8381 integrations to cover the exposure window with this filter.

-For the F444W filter, we found 10 Groups/Int to be the optimal integration ramp length, again with the RAPID Readout Pattern and SUBGRISM64 subarray.
-APT shows us that this combination corresponds to an exposure time of 3.752 s for 1 Groups/Int, such that we need 4577 integrations to cover the exposure window.
+For the F444W filter, you'll find that 10 Groups/Int to be the optimal integration ramp length, again with the RAPID Readout Pattern and SUBGRISM64 subarray.
+APT shows that this combination corresponds to an exposure time of 3.752 s for 1 Groups/Int, such that you need 4,577 integrations to cover the exposure window.

 Interpreting SNR results